HebaMak/Makeup-store-API-app/README.md

 - When user clear the search field, the app reload and back to homepage again.

-- The app is responsive for all screens
+- The app is responsive for all screens.
 - Bootstrap navbar and carousel are used.
 - Ticker is a ready carousel uses jquery.
 - Font-awesome are use as well.

-- This app looks like the   ICI PARIS XL store site https://www.iciparisxl.nl/?brd=&gclid=CjwKCAiA9qKbBhAzEiwAS4yeDXL0Tbc0XiJLCp9GwV2w79jIvO29VXYSSUgQmN4EuyzQnvNgNCBTWBoCGPEQAvD_BwE
+- I copied the app design from   ICI PARIS XL store site https://www.iciparisxl.nl/?brd=&gclid=CjwKCAiA9qKbBhAzEiwAS4yeDXL0Tbc0XiJLCp9GwV2w79jIvO29VXYSSUgQmN4EuyzQnvNgNCBTWBoCGPEQAvD_BwE